Listen To Bedrock

 History of Bedrock Radio

-Bedrock Radio has a heritage spanning back 60 years!
-Giving us a wonderfully rich history of serving the health community.
+Bedrock Radio has a rich heritage spanning over 60 years of serving the community.

 Early Days of Hospital Radio in Havering.